RemyCiterin/herdtools7/pac_tests/notes/pretty-printing.md

 set of solver states we want in function of the test that we are looking for.

 - The list of all the possible models of the formula
-- Some kind of disjunctive normal form to only see the minimal set of equalities or inequalities to force the condition to be true or false
+- The set of minimal models to not hase useless redondencies in the final states
 - An approximation using the syntax of the formula

 ### A first example to see the two first options